CurlsandCode/Wanderlist/README.md

 Clone this repository to your computer and run the following commands in your terminal:

-bundle install
+1.bundle install
-rake db:migrate
+2.rake db:migrate
-shotgun
+3.shotgun
-Then navigate to localhost:9393 in your browser to see it in action.
+4.Then navigate to localhost:9393 in your browser to see it in action.

 Contributing